 Let your clients know that you would really appreciate a review and ask if it’s okay for you to send them a request or a link, depending on where you want them to post the review.

-I used to do this on Houzz, but if you are familiar with that platform, you know that they are not overly supportive of Design professionals now and only seem to be out for themselves.
+I used to do this on Houzz, but if you are familiar with that platform you probably are aware that they are not overly supportive of Interior Design professionals now and only seem to be out for themselves.

 Therefore, I’ve also included my copy to show you how I am now reaching out to past clients who previously reviewed me and asking them to provide me with a Google review.

 COPY FOR INITIAL REVIEW REQUEST – FEEL FREE TO COPY/PASTE, JUST EDIT AS NEEDED

 “Hi ENTER CLIENT’S FIRST NAME,